IXChat Package¶

 START: Four nodes launch in parallel (all return immediately)

-retrieval_task_starter- Fires retrieval task asynchronouslyenricher_task_starter- Fires enrichment task asynchronouslyvisitor_profile_task_starter- Fires profiling task asynchronouslysystem_router- Decides NEW vs LEGACY (instant check)
+retrieval_task_starter- Fires retrieval task asynchronouslyenricher_task_starter- Fires enrichment task asynchronouslyvisitor_profile_task_starter- Fires profiling task asynchronouslysystem_router- Routes to the agentic system or post-conversion branch

 -